glencrossbrunet/sparse_collection/README.md

 ### Indexing

-Sparse averages and finds depend on ordering by your datetime field.
+Sparse methods depend on ordering by your time-sensitive field.
 Make sure that it is indexed!
 You can create a migration to index it with:

 ```
 $ rails g migration add_index_to_tablename_fieldname